zoutepopcorn/hoeks.ma/README.md

 - Make sure you have a working ESP8266 / hoperfm node:
 -     Install https://github.com/esp8266/Arduino
 -     Install the lmic library: https://github.com/matthijskooijman/arduino-lmic/ (see installing)
-- Open the test.ino file in Arduino
+- Open the location.ino file in Arduino
 - Edit your keys
 - Flash to your esp